-Despite very often operating on a shoestring budget, Solemen’s fast acting Outreach Team of volunteer doctors, nurses, therapists, nutritionists and social workers shoulder an ever-growing caseload of ‘Solebuddies’ (people under our care).
+Despite very often operating on a shoestring budget, Solemen’s fast acting Outreach Team of volunteer doctors, nurses, therapists, nutritionists and social workers shoulder an ever-growing caseload of ‘Solebuddies’ (people under their care).
 Solemen provide effective and targeted help where it will have the most impact.

-These goals support the 21 United Nations Global Goals:
+These goals support The 21 United Nations Global Goals:

-We are constantly looking for donations, not just in monetary terms, but also food, clothing, mobility/disability aids, sponsors and more.
+Solemen are constantly looking for donations, not just in monetary terms, but also food, clothing, mobility/disability aids, sponsors and more.
 Please review our wish list to view what is currently needed.
 We here at Solemen hope that you can help us help them as well as enjoying the beautiful island that is Bali.

 AUD (Approx) $390,000